jcebidanes/numberGuessingGame/README.md

 # numberGuessingGame
-That are a simple Guessing Game to training C Language
+This is a simple Guessing Game to training C Language